schneiderfelipe/ellie/README.md

 Take this!
 ```

-ellie is a command-line interface to ChatGPT written in Rust,
+ellie is a Rust-based command-line interface to ChatGPT,
-with supporting for function calling through external providers.
+featuring support for function calling through external providers.

 ## Functions